CommonAccord/Cmacc-Org/Doc/S/About/Conference/Stack/Access_0.md

 Ti=Access

-0.sec=Ways that access to Files can be provided:
+0.sec="Access" means to do one of the CRUD operations.
+Ways Files can be accessed:

 1.sec=Transaction-based:  blockchain, deal room, merchant, payment